toncho11/KorraAI/README.md

 * Being proacvtive by design, the bot will continuesly initiate interaction in distribution controlled manner
 * Comes with Probabilisitic Programming library that allows for distributions and Bayesian networks encoding of concepts from real-life
 * Behavior change can be encoded based on elpased time or external factors, user responses, etc.

-* Has quality 3D model, voice synthesis, lips sync, simple bot movement, eye movements and blinks, voice annotation
+* Has a quality 3D model, voice synthesis, lips sync, simple bot movement, eye movements and blinks, voice annotation
 * It is plugin based, so some of the techical aspects are hidden for the sake of simplicity, so you can focus on modelling
+* Downloadable and supported

 In order to start coding for KorraAI you need to go through these pages: